Machine Learning Notebook

 print(classification_report(y_test, y_pred))

-handle_unknown='ignore' prevents errors when the test set contains a category not seen during training.
+handle_unknown='ignore' stops errors when the test set has a category that did not appear during training.

-Using a Pipeline means: - pipeline.fit(X_train, y_train) fits all steps on training data only. - pipeline.predict(X_test) applies the same transformations automatically. - The entire workflow is one object — easy to save, load, and deploy.
+With a Pipeline: - pipeline.fit(X_train, y_train) fits every step on training data only. - pipeline.predict(X_test) applies the same transformations on its own. - The whole workflow is one object — easy to save, load, and deploy.

 Save and Load a Pipeline